savonet/book/introduction.md

 Tabard (who also designed the logo), as well as all the regulars of slack and the mailing-list.
-Many thanks also to the many people who helped to improve the language by reporting bugs or suggesting ideas, and to the Radio France team who where enthusiastic about the project and motivated some new developments (hello Maxime Bugeia, Youenn Piolet and others).
+Many thanks also to the many people who helped to improve the language by reporting bugs or suggesting ideas, and to the Radio France team who were enthusiastic about the project and motivated some new developments (hello Maxime Bugeia, Youenn Piolet and others).